mohlcyber/OpenDXL-Phantom/README.md

 ## Configuration

-The app includes already OpenDXL library files (DXL 4.1.0.185, TIE 0.2.0, MAR 0.2.0) that don't need to be configured.
+The app includes already OpenDXL libraries that don't need to be configured.
+The dxl.tgz will download all required dependencies from the internet.
+If no internet connection is available please use the dxl_standalone.tgz that includes all dependencies already.

 Open the Phantom platform and go to Apps.
 Under Apps click **install app** and upload the tgz file.

 <img width="1423" alt="Screenshot 2019-06-13 at 17 48 56" src="https://user-images.githubusercontent.com/25227268/59447889-5d6dc880-8e04-11e9-8b32-fdc6fc2cbfb6.png">

 Configure a new asset and provide an asset name.
-In the asset settings define the ePO IP/Hostname, ePO Username, ePO Password, DXL topic and a test message.
-Also define a parser, Phantom Authorization Token and a DXL topic for subscription.
-The authorization token can be created in the User Management.
+In the asset settings define the ePO IP/Hostname or OpenDXL Broker IP/Hostname, Port, Username and Password.
+Optionally DXL test message, DXL topic for subscription and a Phantom Authorization Token.
+The authorization token can be created in the Phantom User Management.

 The parser for ATD DXL messages is already included.

 <img width="711" alt="Screenshot 2019-06-13 at 17 49 54" src="https://user-images.githubusercontent.com/25227268/59447949-76767980-8e04-11e9-8739-d83c7a78accb.png">

 Click test connectivity.
-This will check if certificates got created already if not it will generate new certiticates and add them to ePO.
-After the certificates got created the app will publish a DXL message on the configured topic.
+This will check if certificates got created already if not it will generate new certiticates and add them to ePO or OpenDXL Broker.
+After the certificates got created the app will publish a DXL message on the configured following test topic - /phantom/event/test.

 <img width="907" alt="Screenshot 2019-06-13 at 17 51 59" src="https://user-images.githubusercontent.com/25227268/59447987-89894980-8e04-11e9-8281-a3013bacae4c.png">